 Many projects will require some type of environmental permit.
 Program participants are encouraged to work with the district to determine what environmental permits, if any, may be required.
-Any permits required must be obtained by the grant recipient before advances can be made or work can begin.
-The Grantee agrees to provide documentation to the Conservation District that all required federal, state, or local permits have been obtained prior to project commencement on the portion of the project requiring a permit, and further agrees to comply with all such permits as a condition of performing this agreement
+Any required permits must be obtained by the grant recipient before advances can be given or work can begin.
+Under no circumstance can any project work begin until all required permits are in hand.

-Some projects may require an Erosion and Sediment Control (E&S) plan.
+Some projects may require and Erosion and Sediment Control (E&S) plan.
 The district will help determine if an E&S plan is necessary.